Penang Sunday 26th November, 2017

 This is an excellent course that has received universally positive feedback and has dramatically improved the pass rates for those attending it.

 During the last year we have seen a significant growth in surgeons attempting the MRCS with RCSI.
 We have had record candidate numbers across all our centres, both at home and overseas, and this has materialised into our highest ever numbers of new members being conferred by the College.
-We are continuously working to improve our Membership exams offering.
-For this reason we will open new examination centres in Malaysia, India, and Malta during 2017.
+We are continuously working to improve our Membership exams offering and new examination centres have been set up in Malaysia, India, and Malta.

 The opportunity to become a Member of RCSI is a privilege that is only earned through hard work and an absolute dedication to excellence.
 This commitment doesn’t stop the day a surgeon qualifies.
 In fact, it is just the start of a lifelong journey of learning and professional development.